 He's just an innocent victim.

-He never had a drink with it, that's a crime.
+He never had a drink with it.

-But we started digging, and we found out two of the Indian tribes he represented actually sent money to me.
+But we started digging and we found out two of the Indian tribes he represented actually sent money to me.

 Now, this is interesting, though.

-Yeah, we get Jay Rockefeller, uh Jay Rockefeller, how many gazillions does he have?
+Jay Rockefeller, how many gazillions does he have?

 He took four grand, at least four grand.

-It's thirdly, he says, I don't understand this.
+And Snerdley says, I don't understand this.

 You cannot bribe yourself with your own money.